Geeksltd/MSharp.Docs/how-to/uiComposition/moduleReferences.md

     }
 }
 ```
-The `ViewChild2` is a simple class without the module reference.
+The `ViewChild2` is a simple class without any module reference.
 ```csharp
 public class ViewChild2 : GenericModule
 {